radicalloop/list-my-commits/README.md

 # list-my-commits-demo
-lists the commits of current git repo.
+Lists the commits of current git repo.